Colic in Horses: Causes, Symptoms and Treatment

 One of the main goals to prevent colic is to maintain healthy gut flora.
 The gut microbiome in our horses, cats, dogs, and other animals is a critical aspect of our animals’ well-being.
 The microbiome in our animals is essentially a collection of fungi, good bacteria, and other organisms that share a mutualistic relationship (both the organisms and us benefit).
 Not only is healthy gut flora critical for our horse’s digestive system, but also for every other system within the body.

-There are a significant number of endocannabinoid receptors in the gut resulting in the ability for CBD to balance gut bacteria AKA the microbiome.
-The responsibility of the endocannabinoid system is to bring the body to homeostasis– basically to balance out anything that may be wrong to bring the body back to normal health.
-CBD can prove extremely beneficial to our horses in prevention and maintenance of colic and other conditions.
+There are a significant number of endocannabinoid receptors in the gut resulting in the ability for Full Spectrum Hemp Extract (FSHE) to balance gut bacteria, AKA the microbiome.
+The responsibility of the endocannabinoid system is to bring the body to homeostasis– basically, to balance out anything that may be wrong to bring the body back to normal health.
+Full Spectrum Hemp Extract can prove extremely beneficial to our horses in the prevention and maintenance of colic and other conditions.

-CBD can also help reduce any stress and/or anxiety our horse is feeling.
-This is particularly important when our horses are already displaying symptoms of stress and anxiety as they could lead to more severe conditions.
+Full Spectrum Hemp Extract can also help reduce any stress and/or anxiety our horse is feeling.
+This is particularly important when our horses are already displaying symptoms of stress and anxiety, as they could lead to more severe conditions.

-CBD may also help reduce the abdominal pain many horses experience with colic.
-Cannabis has been utilized as a pain reliever for thousands of years, but unfortunately many don’t know of its beneficial effects.
+Full Spectrum Hemp Extract may also help reduce the abdominal pain many horses experience with colic.
+Cannabis has been utilized as a pain reliever for thousands of years, but unfortunately, many don’t know of its beneficial effects.
 The central nervous system is responsible for an animal’s pain response (ours, our horses, our cats, our dogs, etc).
-One of the ways CBD reduces pain is by actually changing the way the central nervous system communicates to tell the brain pain relief is necessary.
-Homeostasis, or balance in the body due to CBD, as mentioned earlier in the article assists in providing pain relief to your horse naturally.
+One of the ways FSHE reduces pain is by actually changing the way the central nervous system communicates to tell the brain pain relief is necessary.
+Homeostasis (or balance in the body) due to FSHE CBD, as mentioned earlier in the article, assists in providing pain relief to your horse naturally.

 Preventing Colic in Horses